abriljordan/ga_blog/docs/student-tracker/send-message.md

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.profile-send-message.png)
 *Student Profile*
 ## Write an email
+**Option A**
 1. On the list of students, select one or more students.
 2. Go to Action Box, then click Send Mail.
-3. Or click the student Local ID to view the profile, then click the Send Mail icon in the left side of the window.
-4. Write your message in the Editor.
+3. Write your message in the Editor.
 Use Quick Keys.
+4. If you choose to send it as confidential, click Is this Email Confidential? in the bottom right of the window.
+5. At the bottom of the page, click Send.

+**Option B**
+1. On the list of students, click the student Local ID to view the profile.
+2. Then click the Send Mail icon in the right side of the window.
+3. Write your message in the Editor.
+Use Quick Keys.
-5. If you choose to send it as confidential, click Is this Email Confidential? in the bottom right of the window.
+4. If you choose to send it as confidential, click Is this Email Confidential? in the bottom right of the window.
-6. At the bottom of the page, click Send.
+5. At the bottom of the page, click Send.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.actionbox-send-email-form.png)